Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Our main theorem on the refined GGP-conjecture for unitary groups

-where $E(\pi)$ or $E(\pi')$ are the number fields defined in \S\ref{sect:twists}.\\ \item If $H_{n,\infty}$ or $H_{n-1,\infty}$ are non-compact, but $\EE_\mu$ and $\EE_{\mu'}$ satisfy the piano-hypothesis, cf.\ Hypothesis \ref{hypo:piano}, then the same conclusion holds trivially for all smooth $C_\infty$- (resp.\ $C'_\infty$--)finite decomposable functions in $\pi$ (resp.\ $\pi'$). \end{enumerate} \end{thm}
+where $E(\pi)$ or $E(\pi')$ are the number fields defined in \S\ref{sect:twists}. \\ \item If $H_{n,\infty}$ or $H_{n-1,\infty}$ are non-compact, but $\EE_\mu$ and $\EE_{\mu'}$ satisfy the piano-hypothesis, cf.\ Hypothesis \ref{hypo:piano}, then the same conclusion holds trivially for all smooth $C_\infty$- (resp.\ $C'_\infty$--)finite decomposable functions in $\pi$ (resp.\ $\pi'$). \end{enumerate} \end{thm}

-\begin{rem} As it is obvious by the definition of our relation ``$\sim_{E(\pi) E(\pi')} $'', see Def.\ \ref{def:rel}, our theorem cannot detect whether or not one side in \eqref{eq:main} is non-zero, but rather compensates this defect: If one side of \eqref{eq:main} vanishes, then the theorem holds by brute force, multiplying the respective other side by $0\in E(\pi) E(\pi')$. {\it The non-trivial assertion of our theorem is hence in fact about the case when both sides of the relation \eqref{eq:main} do not vanish: Then they are linked by a non-zero number in the concrete number field $E(\pi) E(\pi')$.} \end{rem}
+\begin{rem} The factor $q\in E(\pi) E(\pi')$ used in relating the left- and the right-hand-side of \eqref{eq:main} is independent of the cusp forms $\varphi$ and $\varphi'$.
+However, as it is obvious by the definition of our relation ``$\sim_{E(\pi) E(\pi')} $'', see Def.\ \ref{def:rel}, our theorem cannot detect whether or not one side in \eqref{eq:main} is non-zero, but rather compensates this defect: If one side of \eqref{eq:main} vanishes, then the theorem holds by brute force, multiplying the respective other side by $0\in E(\pi) E(\pi')$. {\it The non-trivial assertion of our theorem is hence in fact about the case when both sides of the relation \eqref{eq:main} do not vanish: Then they are linked by a non-zero number $q$ in the concrete number field $E(\pi) E(\pi')$, $q$ being furthermore independent of $\varphi$ and $\varphi'$.} \end{rem}

 Before we prove Thm.\ \ref{thm:mainmain} we state two further important remarks: